the-trumpeter/Timetaber-for-iWatch/README.md

 <b>forgetting my timetable.</b> If only I'm finished...
 Ah well, may be useless but there's still more to come!

 ### Looking for guidance
-It's no secret to developers that you usually encounter a LOT of errors, and as a big amateur, most of those are pretty much beyond my understanding of Swift (especially whe people would indent with SPACES), and while I seem to have fixed them I am completely baffled as to what caused them, why they threw and how did I actually fix them.
+It's no secret to developers that you usually encounter a LOT of errors, and as a big amateur, most of those are pretty much beyond my understanding of Swift (especially why people would indent with SPACES), and while I seem to have fixed them I am completely baffled as to what caused them, why they threw and how did I actually fix them.
 Welcome if you read this, and please let me know if you are able to answer my questions!